supervisely/developer-portal/getting-started/cli.md

 supervisely release -p <app-directory> -a <sub-app-directory> --release-version <version> --release-description <description> -s <slug> -y
 ```
 In the following **optional** arguments, replace:
 - `<app-directory>` with the path to the directory containing the application.
 By default, it's a current working directory.
-Prefixes: `"-p"`, `"--path"`
+Prefixes: `-p`, `--path`
 - `<sub-app-directory>` with the path to the sub-app relative to the application directory.
 By default, it's a current working directory.
-Prefixes: `"-a"`, `"--sub-app"`
+Prefixes: `-a`, `--sub-app`
 - `<version>` with the version number in the format "vX.X.X".
 By default there will be a small increment "0.0.1".
-Prefix: `"--release-version"`
+Prefix: `--release-version`
 - `<description>` with the release description (max length is 64 symbols).
 You will be asked to enter description.
-Prefix: `"--release-description"`
+Prefix: `--release-description`
 - `<slug>` with the slug for internal use.
 A term "slug" stands for a short label or ID that is used to identify a specific item or resource (ann app in our case).
-Prefixes: `"-s"`, `"--slug"`
+Prefixes: `-s`, `--slug`
 - Add the `-y` flag to auto-confirm the release.

 # Advanced